MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/exchange-ps-v2-module/Connect-ExchangeOnline.md

 ## PARAMETERS

 ### -AzureADAuthorizationEndpointUri
-Azure AD Authorization endpoint Uri that can issue the OAuth2 access tokens
+The AzureADAuthorizationEndpointUri parameter specifies the Azure AD Authorization endpoint Uri that can issue the OAuth2 access tokens.

 ```yaml
 Type: String